elspanishgeek/elspanishgeek.github.io/_tabs/handbook.md

 ### Measuring
 Unfortunately, while hiring is one of the (if not the) most influential and critical action for your organization, little is done to measure, learn, and improve it.
 Understandably, the way you refine or improve any process, is by measuring successes and failures.
-In this case, we have an asymmetrical access to the data, we know the performance of the people hired but we don’t know the performance of the people passed on.
+In this case, we have an asymmetrical access to the data, we know the performance of the people hired but we don’t know the performance of the people passed on.<br>

 What can be improved or what does it mean to improve hiring?
 It means to improve the hiring process such that it: